logicly-au/pmhc-mds-user-documentation/doc/users.rst

 #.
 Navigate to the **Users** tab
 #.
 Click on the **Invites** tab

+A table will display all the users that have been sent a recent invitation.
+These are either:

+   * **Pending** - these are active invitations which have not been accepted yet
+   * **Expired** - these are inactive invitations which were not accepted within 7 days
+   * **Accepted** - these are invitations that have been successfully accepted and the user will be listed in the **Users** tab.

+*Please note: Invitations sent prior to this feature launch on 29 April 2020 will not display the Organisation and Inviters details.*

+..
+Note for future change...

+..
 A table will display all the users that have been sent an invitation which have not been accepted yet.
+These are either
+..
 See :ref:`view-invite-details`.

  * **Pending** invitations will show the organisation and invitee
  * **Expired** invitations will not show the organisation and invitee

- * **Accepted** invitations are removed and the user will be listed in the **Users** tab.
-See :ref:`view-users-details`
+.. *Please note: Accepted invitations are removed and the user will be listed in the 'Users' tab.* See :ref:`view-users-details`.

 .. _view-invite-details: